 vector_nodename This string table contains the interrupt and exception vector names associated with trace event files for node name nodename.
-It is contained in the vectors file device_nodename This string table contains the names of devices configured in the kernel for trace event files from node name nodename.
 It is contained in the vectors file.

 This table is indexed by an exception/interrupt vector number or an exception/interrupt vector name.
 Examples of using this table are: